ublue-os/website/docs/index.md

     ---
     A diverse set of [continuously delivered](https://en.wikipedia.org/wiki/Continuous_delivery) Fedora-based images for people to use as their desktop operating system

-- :material-toolbox:{ .lg .middle } __Toolkit__

-    ---
-    A diverse set of tools and [a reusable automation kit](https://github.com/ublue-os/startingpoint) for more technical users so that they can customize and share their images with others

 - :material-speedometer:{ .lg .middle } __Experimental Applications__

     ---